-DevSecOps vs DevOps: 7 Key Differences
+DevOps vs DevSecOps: 7 Key Differences

-It is important to understand what each is: DevSecOps stands for development, security, and operations, while DevOps is short for Development and Operations.
+DevSecOps stands for development, security, and operations, while DevOps is short for Development and Operations.
 Both are methodologies for developing and designing code and software.

 How are DevSecOps and DevOps Similar?

-Microservices
+• Microservices

-Both build applications of smaller services.
+DevOps and DevSecOps build applications of smaller services.
 This allows the teams to tackle smaller parts of the project increasing overall efficiency.
 This efficiency is a priority of DevOps and continues over to DevSecOps.

-Collaboration
+• Collaboration

-Consistent Monitoring
+• Consistent Monitoring

 1. Goals